tisba/fritz-tls/README.md

 These are some things I'd like to to in the future:

-* check validity and expiration datex on existing certificate and don't renew unless some `--force-renew` flag or the remainingx cert validty is less then 30 days (the number of days could also be an option).
+* check validity and expiration date on existing certificate and don't renew unless some `--force-renew` flag or the remaining cert validity is less then 30 days (the number of days could also be an option).
 This would make full-automation a lot easier.
 * add validation for private keys and certificate before uploading (avoid trying to upload garbage)
 * allow password protected private keys (when not provisioned by LE)